Darjeeling Hills University

 Darjeeling Hills University (abbreviated as DHU) is a public state university in Darjeeling, West Bengal, India.
 The university was established through The Greenfield University Act, 2018, by the Government of West Bengal.
-This act was later amended by The Greenfield University (Amendment) Act, 2019 which replaced the name 'Greenfield University' with 'Darjeeling Hills University'.
+This act was later amended by The Greenfield University (Amendment) Act, 2019 which replaced the name Greenfield University with Darjeeling Hills University.
 The university became active with the appointment of the first Vice Chancellor, Subires Bhattacharyya, in November 2021.

 History

 Vice Chancellors

 Subires Bhattacharyya, who was the Vice Chancellor of University of North Bengal, additionally served as the Vice Chancellor of Darjeeling Hills University.
 In September 2022, following the arrest of Subires Bhattacharyya, Om Prakash Mishra was appointed as the interim Vice Chancellor of the University of North Bengal, taking over the additional charge as Vice Chancellor of Darjeeling Hills University.
 In March 2023, Prem Poddar was appointed as the Vice Chancellor for a period of three months.
 After the expiry of his term, no interim or full-term Vice Chancellor was appointed till December 2024.
-On January 2025, Tejimala Gurung Nag joined as the first regular Vice Chancellor of Darjeeling Hills University.
+In January 2025, Tejimala Gurung Nag joined as the first regular Vice Chancellor of Darjeeling Hills University.